ashlander/protoargs/doc/bash/README.rst

 .. code:: bash

-   python protoargs.py -o <out DIR> -i PROTOFILE --py
+   python protoargs.py -o <out DIR> -i PROTOFILE --bash
                out DIR         [mandatory] path to output directory PROTOFILE       [mandatory] path to proto file

 ..

-You should get 1 file as result: **_pa.py**.
+You should get 1 file as result: **_pa.sh**.
 Attach it to your project and now you are ready to move forward.

 Example of Usage Output
 =======================